 We regularly observe these two defining symbolic rituals (sacraments) of the Christian faith.

-We gather to share a simple meal of soup & bread and dessert alternating between Friday evenings 7-8:30pm and Sunday evenings, 6-7:30pm.
+We gather to share a simple meal of soup & bread and dessert of the fourth Sunday of the month, 6-7:30pm.
 The time is shaped by a liturgy that invites us to reflect on the week that has passed and to pray for each other.

 Being an inclusive community